Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0004-record-parameter-frame.md

 -  Only the value and source of a `Parameter` have an API entry point to be updated after creation

-- A `ParameterFrame` definition looks like one of the below.
-The decorated version is a shortcut for the dataclass version but there is no static autocomplete as of writing.
-Therefore within bluemira core code the dataclass version should be used.
+- A `ParameterFrame` is defined similarly to the below.

   ```python
   from dataclasses import dataclass